dolphindb/Tutorials_EN/streaming_tutorial.md

 ```
 unsubscribeTable("NODE_1","pubTable","actionName1")
 ```
-To delete a shared streaming table, use command `undef`:
+To delete a shared stream table, use command `undef`:
 ```
 undef("pubStreamTable", SHARED)
 ```
 #### 2.6 Streaming data persistence

-By default, the streaming table keeps all streaming data in memory.
+By default, the stream table keeps all streaming data in memory.
 Streaming data can be persisted to disk for the following 3 reasons:
 1. Mitigate out-of-memory problems.
 2. Backup streaming data.
-When a node reboots, the persisted data can be automatically loaded into the streaming table.
+When a node reboots, the persisted data can be automatically loaded into the stream table.
 3. Resubscribe from any position.

-If the number of rows in the streaming table reaches a preset threshold, the first half of the table will be persisted to disk.
+If the number of rows in the stream table reaches a preset threshold, the first half of the table will be persisted to disk.
 The persisted data can be resubscribed.

 To initiate streaming data persistence, we need to add a persistence path to the configuration file of the publisher node:
 ```
 persisitenceDir = /data/streamCache
 ```
-Execute command [`enableTablePersistence`](https://www.dolphindb.com/help/enableTablePersistence.html) to enable persistence for streaming tables.
+Execute command [`enableTablePersistence`](https://www.dolphindb.com/help/enableTablePersistence.html) to enable persistence for stream tables.

 The following example enables persistence for pubTable.
-When the streaming table reaches 1 million rows, the first half of them are compressed to disk asynchronously.
+When the stream table reaches 1 million rows, the first half of them are compressed to disk asynchronously.
 ```
 enableTablePersistence(pubTable, true, true, 1000000)
 ```

-After `enableTablePersistence` is executed, if the persisted data of pubTable already exists on the disk, then the system will load the latest cacheSize=1000000 rows into the memory.
+After `enableTablePersistence` is executed, if the persisted data of pubTable already exists on the disk, the system will load the latest cacheSize=1000000 rows into the memory.

 Whether to enable persistence in asynchronous mode is a trade-off between data consistency and latency.
 If data consistency is the priority, we should use the synchronous mode.
-This ensures that data enter the publishing queue after the persistence is completed.
+This ensures that data enters the publishing queue after the persistence is completed.
 On the other hand, if low latency is more important and we don't want disk I/O to affect latency, we should use asynchronous mode.
 The configuration parameter 'persistenceWorkerNum' only works when asynchronous mode is enabled.
 With multiple publishing tables to be persisted, increasing the value of 'persistenceWorkerNum' can improve the efficiency of persistence in asynchronous mode.

 Persisted data can be deleted with command `clearTablePersistence`.
 ```
 clearTablePersistence(pubTable)
 ```

-When the streaming data writing is finished, we can use command [`disableTablePersistence`] (https://www.dolphindb.com/cn/help/disableTablePersistence.html) to turn off persistence.
+To turn off persistence, use command [`disableTablePersistence`](https://www.dolphindb.com/cn/help/disableTablePersistence.html).
 ```
 disableTablePersistence(pubTable)
 ```

-Use function `getPersistenceMeta` to get detailed information regarding the persistence of a streaming table:
+Use function `getPersistenceMeta` to get detailed information regarding the persistence of a stream table:
 ```
 getPersistenceMeta(pubTable);
 ```